 You also need to take into consideration how the application affects your business and end users.
 How does your company brand relate to the app?
 What is the impact of bad reviews?
 Good reviews?
 The Android market and the Apple AppStore offer immediate feedback – positive and negative.
 These reviews can – and do – make or break an application’s success.

 But you also must ask yourself: how do performance degradations affect revenue?
 Are you conducting eCommerce through your app?
 If so, how many sales have been interrupted or lost?
 Or how often are consumers choosing a competitor over you in search of a better experience.
 Do you know what it costs your business to lose a customer?
 To retain them?
 What is the lifetime customer value?
 What does it cost to acquire a new customer?
 Answering these critical questions could be the key to unlocking the true cost of failure for your mobile application.

 How can you avoid or reduce the possibility of app performance failures?

 True cost avoidance and failure reduction or elimination comes from proactively designing, developing, and testing for mobile application performance.
 Mobile app performance is inherently subject to the conditions of the network its running on – whether it’s Wi-Fi, 3G LTE, or the up and coming 5G.
 That’s why it is imperative to rigorously test your application against the same conditions it faces on real-world networks during pre-production.

-By introducing network emulators to simulate network impairments like latency and congestion, developers can more accurately predict how their mobile application will perform when it goes live.
+By introducing network emulators and network delay simulators to simulate network impairments like latency and congestion, developers can more accurately predict how their mobile application will perform when it goes live.
 Catching and troubleshooting problems before they reach your end user not only saves money on post-production fixes, it saves your brand reputation and the long-term financial impact that comes from losing your consumers’ confidence.